The HIV Test Site at the Jackie Gaughan Multicultural Center will be closed starting April 29, 2016.

-Most people think they would know if they had a sexually transmitted infection (STI) . . . wrong!
-The truth is many of STIs have no signs or symptoms in the majority of people infected.
+Most people think they would know if they had a sexually transmitted infection.
+Wrong!
+The truth is, most STIs have no signs or symptoms.
 Or they have mild signs that can be easily overlooked.
-This is why the term “disease” (as in STD) is starting to be replaced by infection (or STI).
-The only way to know if you have an STI is to get tested.
+The only way to know if you have a STI is to get tested.

 If you’ve had unprotected sex, have a new partner (or more than one partner), or for any reason are worried you have been exposed to a STI, talk to a healthcare provider at the University Health Center to discuss which STI tests you should consider.